 Delicious chestnuts and cranberries are combined with tasty roasted butternut squash in this vegan nut roast recipe.
 Perfect for your Christmas dinner.

-There's just something about the name that conjures up images of a 1970s style vegetarian Christmas.
+To be honest there's just something about the name that conjures up images of a 1970s style vegetarian Christmas.
 Whether you think this is a good or a bad thing there's no denying that not all nut roasts are equal.

 I'm sure that every vegan and vegetarian out there can remember a soggy, crumbly or tasteless nut roast, probably served with not enough roast potatoes and cold gravy.